clonesht/OctoPrint-DevHelper/README.md

 ### Reload python source code

  - Modify .py files
- - Enter the module (package) name of the plugin you want to reload. (eg. DevHelper)
+ - Enter the module (package) name of the plugin you want to reload. (eg. dev_helper)
  - Enter the class name from the module you want to update in the memory. (eg. DevHelperPlugin)
  - Hit the `Reload class` button.
  - It should display `Done: Reloaded object: 1` at the bottom of the sidebar widget.